-Not only has the Tabernacie itaelf been repaired, repovated and made a thing of beauty as well as of grandeur, but the lawns, the trees and all the handsome surroundings of the place are continuously going under a course of improvement, as was proved by Gardener Starley, who showed the newspaper man his new conservatory in course of construction, the new patches of lawn which have made their appearance this year, and the new flagstone walks being put in around the Temple.
+Not only has the Tabernacle itself been repaired, renovated and made a thing of beauty as well as of grandeur, but the lawns, the trees and all the bandsome surroundings of the place are continuously going under a course of improvement, as was proved by Gardener Stariey, who showed the newspaper man his new conservatory course of construction, the new patches of lawn which have made their appearance this year, and the new flagstone walks around the Temple. being put in the improvements made.

-The cost of all these repairs at the
+The cost of all these repairs at the Tabernacle this fall are amounting to nearly \$7,000 and Conference attenders who have not visited the place since last fall will be agreeably surprised at ly necessary.

-Tabernacle this fall are amounting to nearly \$7,000 and Conference attenders who have not visited the place since last fall will be agreeably surprised at the improvements made.
+It is expected that after Conference a new roof will be put on the Assem-bly Hall, the present one leaking so badly as to make its removal absolute-

-It is expected that after Conference a new roof will be put on the Assembly Hall, the present one leaking so badly as to make its removal absolutely necessary.
-The old Meridian bouse will doubtless be replaced by a new and neat structure as soon as convenient.
-Then, with the Brigham Young monument in the southeast corner of the block and a splendid new iron railing around the entire square, the place will be a beauty spot for nature's admirers.
+The old Meridian house will doubtless be replaced by a new and neat atructure as soon as convenient.
+Then, with the Brigham Young monument in the southeast corper of the block and a splendld new fron railing around the entire equare, the place will be a beauty spot for nature's admirers.